Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Hepatitis C rash can produce a terrible itchiness

 A commonly reported side effect of Hepatitis C is a skin rash associated with a terrible itching.
-Sometimes this is Hep C skin rash can involve spots or tiny little pimples.
+Sometimes this Hepatitis C induced skin rash can involve spots or tiny little pimples.

-Sometimes this itching also occurs, or starts, at the beginning of Hepatitis C treatment but more usually it is a symptom of Hepatitis C.
+Sometimes this itching also occurs, or starts, at the beginning of Hepatitis C treatment but more often the itching and rashes is a symptom of chronic Hepatitis C.

 I have seen some people who have had this Hep C skin rash with itching so bad that they have scratched themselves so badly that they have bled terribly.

-So what is causing this terrible Hep C rash and itching?
+So what is it about Hepatitis C that causes this terrible rash and itching?

 Hepatitis C effects many areas of the body and our general health.
 This is because one of the liver’s main functions is to clean the blood and remove toxic material.